 Scan the bar codes below to change the message length.
-Refer to Message Length on page 6-2 for additional information.
-Minimum and Maximum lengths = 0-48.
-Minimum Default = 0.
-Maximum Default = 48.
+Refer to Message Length Description on page 6-2 for additional information.
+Minimum and Maximum are read, deleting the first space from each.
+The scanner transmits the appended data when it reads a Code 39 bar code that starts with a character other than a space.
+Default = Off.